Skip to main content

 Hundreds of thousands of people in Gaza risk famine this winter unless fighting stops and more humanitarian aid reaches desperate families, according to a new hunger assessment published today by experts from 16 UN agencies and nongovernmental organizations.

-Known as the Integrated Food Security Phase Classification, or IPC, the snapshot projects that 1.95 million people in Gaza, or more than nine in 10 of the enclave’s population, will face acute food insecurity or worse in the coming months.
-Even more worrying, some 345,000 are projected to face catastrophic hunger, or IPC 5 - the highest hunger level in the IPC classification.
+Known as the Integrated Food Security Phase Classification, or IPC, the snapshot projects that 1.95 million people in Gaza, or more than 9 in 10 of the enclave’s population, will face acute food insecurity or worse in the coming months.
+Even more worrying, 345,000 are projected to face catastrophic hunger, or IPC 5 the highest hunger level in the IPC classification.

 WFP Palestine Country Director Antoine Renard with children in Gaza - enjoying a brief moment amid the hardship.
 Photo: WFP/Ali Jadallah

-“With local food systems destroyed and farms damaged, people are completely dependent on supplies coming through the border,” says Antoine Renard, WFP Palestine Country Director, adding this flow of aid must be steady and reliable for real progress to be made.
-“Nearly two million people in Gaza still face the risk of famine - and that risk will persist unless all border crossings remain open and aid continues to reach those in need.”
+“With local food systems destroyed and farms damaged, people are completely dependent on supplies coming through the border,” says Antoine Renard, World Food Programme (WFP) Palestine Country Director, adding that this flow of aid must be steady and reliable for real progress to be made.
+“Nearly 2 million people in Gaza still face the risk of famine and that risk will persist unless all border crossings remain open and aid continues to reach those in need.”

 WFP and other humanitarian aid trucks lined up to cross into Rafah.
 Humanitarian and commercial supply lines Gaza are severely restricted, intensifying hunger.
 Photo: WFP/Tarek Jakob